zammad/zammad-admin-documentation/manage/time-accounting.rst

       the agent has to update the ticket together with any article type.
       The article part is mandatory.

+      However, the time accounting dialogue is not mandatory and can be cancelled by your agents if needed.
+You cannot enforce time accounting.

       If a ticket no longer applies for time accounting, the already accounted time is not lost.